-If the PHA has projects with "excepted units" for elderly families or Supportive Services Households, the PHA must give preference to such families when referring families to these units [24 CFR 983.251(d); FR Notice 1/18/17].
+If HACA has projects with more than 25 percent of the units receiving project-based assistance because those projects include "excepted units" (units specifically made available for elderly or disabled families, or families receiving supportive services), HACA must give preference to such families when referring families to these units [24 CFR 983.251(d)].

-HACA will provide a selection preference when required by the regulations (e.g., eligible in-place families, elderly families or Supportive Services Households, or mobility impaired persons for accessible units).
+HACA will provide a selection preference when required by the regulations (e.g., eligible in-place families, qualifying families for "excepted units," mobility impaired persons for accessible units).
 Additional preferences have been established for the projects, buildings, or sets of units listed in section 4-III.C-Local Preferences-Section 8 Project-Based Voucher Program (PBV).